 I want to share three observations.

-One, after thinking about this document for weeks, I find it super interesting to look at its structure.
+1) After thinking about this document for weeks, I find it super interesting to look at its structure.
 The way most strategic documents seem to be written is you have high-level vision and mission, and then the objectives and key results.
 But contrast that to this document.

 First is its mission and the strategic environment or the problem, and then they zoom down to core attributes, and then back up to the four lines of efforts or objectives.
 Isn’t it interesting that the core attributes is between the problem and the solution?

 I think it’s because this further underscores the need for radical delegation.
 In fact, they clearly state they want “leaders to take ownership and act to the limits of their authorities.”